 Mamba venoms contain a high diversity of pharmacologically active peptides, which belong to just a few protein families (22).
 Venom of both the eastern green mamba and the black mamba consist predominantly of extremely rapid-acting toxins.
 Dendrotoxins are uniquely found in Dendroaspis venoms (23, 24).
 Dendrotoxins, 57-60-amino-acid-residue, single-chain polypeptides structurally homologous to the Kunitz-type serine protease inhibitors (KSI) [1DTK, 1DEM, 1DEN, 1DTX], block some of the Kv1, n-class of K+ channels, enhancing thereby acetylcholine release at the presynaptic nerve terminal of neuromuscular junctions, provoking an excitatory effect and strong central neurotoxicity (23, 24).

-Voltage-dependent Ca2+ channels play important roles in the transmitting of signals by neurons and in the contraction of cardiac or smooth muscle cells (25).
-Calcicludine (from D. angusticeps venom) [1BF0] and calciseptine (D. polylepis) [1TFS] are blockers of most of the high-threshold Ca2+ channels (L-, N-, or P-type) in the 10-100 nM range.
-These 60-amino acid polypeptide of the KSI fold family show particular potency for L-type Ca2+ channels (26), key components for the excitation-contraction coupling of skeletal, smooth, cardiac muscle, thus inhibiting smooth muscle contraction and cardiac function (27).
+Voltage-dependent Ca2+ channels play important roles in transmitting signals by neurons and in contraction of cardiac or smooth muscle cells (25).
+Calcicludine (from D. angusticeps venom) [1BF0] and calciseptine (D. polylepis) [1TFS] block most of the high-threshold Ca2+ channels (L-, N-, or P-type) in the 10-100 nM range.
+These 60-amino acid polypeptides of the KSI fold family show particular potency for L-type Ca2+ channels (26), key components for the excitation-contraction coupling of skeletal, smooth, and cardiac muscle, thus inhibiting smooth muscle contraction and cardiac function (27).
 Calcicludine appears also to be a selective blocker of a subtype of L-type Ca2+ channel that is predominantly expressed in cerebellar granule cells (28), and calciseptine binds to a 1,4-dihydropyridine recognition site of L-type calcium channel of rat synaptosomal membranes (29).